 You’ve just graduated, and you’re ready to get out on your own.
-There are so many places that can help you spread your wings and live your dreams: New York, Boston, Seattle, Los Angeles.
-But one city that may fly under the radar may be just what you are looking for—Atlanta.
+There are so many places that can help you spread your wings and live your dreams.
+But one city that may fly under the radar may be just what you as a millennial are looking for—Atlanta.

 The average millennials are looking for several things from their city of choice: nightlife, entertainment, outdoor activities, and a hot job market top the list.
 Atlanta has all this and more.
 Atlanta is becoming a mecca for the arts, populated by the young and hungry; hungry for success, that is.
 Let’s look at a few reasons Atlanta is the place to be for millennials.